 Inclusion is integral to developing a healthy living/learning community.
 To facilitate common understanding, inclusion refers to working to dismantle conscious and unconscious systems of bias that unfairly disadvantage people whose age, disability, gender expression, sexual orientation, or ethnic, racial, or religious identities are not privileged in the dominant culture.

 Campus Housing promises to:

-- Offer a safe and secure environment to welcome and celebrate the expression of diversity
+- offer a safe and secure environment to welcome and celebrate all people

-- Encourage everyone to be actively engaged in the process of exploring inclusion and challenging discrimination
+- encourage everyone to challenge discrimination and be actively engaged in the process of exploring inclusion

 The commitment of the University of Illinois to the most fundamental principles of academic freedom, equality of opportunity, and human dignity requires that decisions involving students and employees be based on individual merit and be free from invidious discrimination in all its forms.

 The University of Illinois will not engage in discrimination or harassment against any person because of race, color, religion, sex, national origin, ancestry, age, order of protection status, genetic information, marital status, disability, sexual orientation gender identity, unfavorable discharge from the military or status as a protected veteran and will comply with all federal and state nondiscrimination, equal opportunity and affirmative action laws, orders and regulations.
 This nondiscrimination policy applies to admissions, employment, access to and treatment in the University programs and activities.